Ed-Fi-Alliance-OSS/Project-Tanager/docs/README.md

 * **Client App**: any application or script that wants to connect to the Ed-Fi API host, written in any programming language.
-The Client App must request an access token from the OpenID Provider and use that token when issuing requests to the Ed-Fi Data Management Service (via the API Gateway).
+The Client App must request an access token from the Identity Provider (IdP) and use that token when issuing requests to the Ed-Fi Data Management Service (via the API Gateway).
 * **API Gateway**: commercial or open-source software for managing and routing HTTP requests.
-In some situations, the API gateway may be able to use the OpenID provider to check the validity of an access token before forwarding the HTTP request to the Data Management Service.
+In some situations, the API gateway may be able to use the Identity Provider to check the validity of an access token before forwarding the HTTP request to the Data Management Service.
-* **OpenID Provider**: commercial or open-source software that supports OpenID Connect, which is an extension to the OAuth 2.0 standard.
+* **Identity Provider**: commercial or open-source software that supports the OAuth 2.0 standard.
 * **Data Management Service**: an Ed-Fi API host.
 It is the direct analogue to the Ed-Fi ODS/API application, which supports HTTP requests based on the Ed-Fi Resources API, Descriptor API, and other API definitions.